-Market funds ratio = market funds/tangible banking assets.
-Sources: Company reports, Moody's Investors Service Helaba depends on confidence-sensitive wholesale funding for a part of its lending business and is a net borrower in the interbank market.
+Helaba depends on confidence-sensitive wholesale funding for a part of its lending business and is a net borrower in the interbank market.
 The bank's proven and recurring access to excess liquidity of the regional savings banks and good access to debt capital markets, even in times of stress, are balancing factors.
-As of 30 June 2020, the bank's refinancing structure consisted of (1) \in 47.1 billion of due to financial institutions, which increased materially from the \in 35.6 billion reported as of year-end 2019, mainly due to the bank's \in 8.8 billion participation in the TLTRO III, which will be repaid over three years; (2) \in 62.0 billion of due to customers; (3) \in 53.6 billion of securitised liabilities, which included \in 24.2 billion of covered bonds; 4) \in 10.5 billion of money market instruments; 5) \in 19.6 billion of trading, derivative, and other liabilities; and 6) \in 8.5 billion of shareholders' equity.
+As of 31 December 2020, the bank's refinancing structure consisted of (1) €54.4 billion of due to financial institutions, which increased materially from the €35.6 billion reported as of year-end 2019, mainly due to the bank's €17.4 billion participation in the TLTRO III, which will be repaid over three years; (2) €58.4 billion of due to customers; (3) €51.8 billion of securitised liabilities, which included €21.8 billion of covered bonds; 4) €4.2 billion of money market instruments; 5) €16.4 billion of trading, derivative, and other liabilities; and 6) €8.5 billion of shareholders' equity.

-Helaba typically issues €13 billion to €18 billion in medium- and long-term debt instruments to a broad and diversified investor base per year (2019: €18.0 billion, 2020 planned: €17.0 billion), of which covered bonds usually account for about a third (2019: €6.7 billion, 2020 planned: €6.5 billion).
-Funding requirements are likely to remain stable over the foreseeable future, given the bank's broadly matched funding profile for its medium- and long-term lending business.
-In 2021, however, funding volumes might drop somewhat below the usual issuance range given some prefunding undertaken via the bank's participation in the TLTRO III.
+Helaba typically issues €13 billion to €18 billion in medium- and long-term debt instruments to a broad and diversified investor base per year, of which covered bonds usually account for about a third.
+In 2020, however, only €5.1 billion of medium- and long-term